muarshad01/Spring_Microservices/section_08_kubernetes_with_microservices_using_docker_springboot_and_springcloud.md

 ***

-## 223. Step 11 - Understanding Services in Kuberntes
+## 223. Step 11 - Understanding Services in K8s

 ***

-## 224. Step 12 - Quick Review of GKE on Google Cloud Console
+## 224. Step 12 - Quick Review of `GKE` on Google Cloud Console

 ***